mckenziewest/math341/course_calendar.page/source.md

      Week 9
     </th>
     <td>
-     4/3 - Section 5.4 - Using the Chinese Remainder Theorem
+     4/3 - Section 6.1 - Introduction to Primes
     </td>
     <td>
-     4/5 - Finishing Chapter 5
+     4/5 - Section 6.2 - To Infinity and Beyond
     </td>
     <td>
-     4/7 - Section 6.1 - Introduction to Primes
+     4/7 - Section 6.3 - The Fundamental Theorem of Arithmetic
     </td>
    </tr>
    <tr>